jingggg-wenn/llmops-demo/llmops-via-argocd/FOLDER-STRUCTURE.md

-# Implementation Summary: GitOps LLMOps with ArgoCD
+# Folder Structure and File Contents

-This document summarizes what has been created in the `llmops-via-argocd/` folder.
+This document describes the folder structure and contents of the `llmops-via-argocd/` directory.

-## What Was Built
+## Overview

 A complete GitOps-based LLMOps implementation using ArgoCD for deploying LLM models to Red Hat OpenShift AI, replacing the previous GitHub Actions push-based approach with a pull-based GitOps workflow.